Flavia95/Thesis/README.md

 - SeqGene to GFA.

-- From GFA to Allele Frequencies.
+- GFA to Allele Frequencies.

+- GFA to Fst.